-A correlation is found between each of the three NLO responses ( $\beta{//}$ , $\beta{HRS}$ , and $\gamma{//}$ ) and $\theta{CPLX}$ and, to a lower extent, with the r1x and r2x, which determine how the harmonophores are aligned along the x-axis.
-The correlation with $\theta{CPLX}$ confirms that parallel stacking reinforces the responses or, in other words, that anti-parallel stacking is detrimental.
-This aspect is better evidenced for the second-order responses than for the third-order one because the former vanish for centrosymmetric systems.
+A correlation is found between each of the three NLO responses $(\beta{//}, \beta{HRS},$ and $\gamma{//})$ and θ{CPLX} and, to a lower extent, with the r{1x} and r{2x} , which determine how the harmonophores are aligned along the x axis.
+The correlation with θ{CPLX} confirms that parallel stacking reinforces the responses or, in other words, that antiparallel stacking is detrimental.
+This aspect is better evidenced for the second-order responses than for the third-order response, because the former vanish for centrosymmetric systems.
 The absence of additional correlations between the NLO responses and geometric factors highlights the fact that they cannot be related to a single molecular descriptor but that they result from more complex inter-relationships implying simultaneously several variables.
-The R coefficients for the three analyzed NLO responses ( $\beta{//}$ , $\beta{HRS}$ , and $\gamma{//}$ ) versus the geometric factors are presented in Figure S7.
+The R^2 coefficients for the three analyzed NLO responses $(\beta{//},\beta{HRS})$ and $\gamma{//})$ versus the geometric factors are presented in Figure S7.

-For typical push-pull compounds with strong charge-transfer excitations, the simplest twolevel model approximation can provide reasonable results for the NLO responses.
-In such approximation, the NLO responses are correlated to i) the oscillator strength (f), ii) the inverse-square of excitation energy $(1/\Delta E^2)$ , and iii) the change of dipole moment upon excitation.
-Such relationship was partially demonstrated for the parent AC complexes where reasonable linear correlation was observed for $\beta_x vs \Delta E^{-2}$ and f.
-However, the (AC)2 dimers present two low-energy dipole-allowed excitations and the two-level approximation is reliable if only one of these excitations dictates the NLO responses.
+For typical push-pull compounds with strong charge-transfer excitations, the simplest two-level model approximation can provide reasonable results for the NLO responses.
+In such an approximation, the NLO responses are correlated to (i) the oscillator strength (f), (ii) the inverse square of the excitation energy $(1/\Delta E^2)$, and (iii) the change of the dipole moment upon excitation.
+Such a relationship was partially demonstrated for the parent AC complexes where reasonable linear correlation was observed for β_x vs ΔE^{-2} and f.
+However, the $(AC)2$ dimers present two low-energy dipole-allowed excitations, and the two-level approximation is reliable if only one of these excitations dictates the NLO responses.

-Hence, the correlations between the $\beta{HRS}$ vs $\Delta E^{-2}$ and f were analyzed for each of these two excitations independently.
-The weak correlation (Figure S8) shows that the NLO responses is not dictated by only one excitation requiring more refined models to understand the relationships between the linear and nonlinear optical responses.
-Following the fewstate models, the three-level approximation could indicate any correlation.
+Hence, the correlations between the β{HRS} vs ΔE^{-2} and f were analyzed for each of these two excitations independently.
+The weak correlation (Figure S8) shows that the NLO responses are not dictated by only one excitation, requiring more refined models to understand the relationships between the linear and nonlinear optical responses.
+Following the few-state models, the three-level approximation could indicate any correlation.
 However, it includes extra contributions depending on the excited-excited transition dipole moment increasing substantially the complexity of such analyses.
-Yet, the fact that the UV/Vis spectra negligibly change upon the formation of (AC)2 dimers combined with weak linear correlation observed between the linear and nonlinear responses argues that both AC complexes are scattering the light as a dimer and not as two independent AC monomers.
+Yet, the fact that the UV-vis spectra negligibly change upon the formation of (AC)2 dimers combined with a weak linear correlation observed between the linear and nonlinear responses argues that both AC complexes are scattering the light as a dimer and not as two independent AC monomers.